vishwacsena/composer-managed-lab/04-help_cancel_dialog.md

 Now say `help`.
 It'll provide the global help respons.

 Now, say `cancel` - notice, the bot doesn't resume the weather dialog.
 Instead, it confirms the cancelation, and waits for your next message.

+## Covered in this section
+- Adding additional dialogs
+- Global flow control operations
+    - Help
+    - Cancel
+- Allow interruptions while in the middle of a conversation